epfl-ada/ada-2024-project-trendtrackers/README.md

 # Install all the dependencies
 pip install -r requirements.txt
 ```

-Notes:
+Note:
-- Make sure to have the zip of the BindingDB dataset 'BindingDB_All_202409_tsv.zip' in your repository.
+- Make sure to have the zip of the BindingDB dataset ['BindingDB_All_202409_tsv.zip'](https://www.bindingdb.org/rwd/bind/chemsearch/marvin/SDFdownload.jsp?download_file=/bind/downloads/BindingDB_All_202409_tsv.zip) in your repository.
 - Avoid running the jupyter notebook since it takes some time to run (~20 min with decent computer). all visualization should already be loaded.

 ## Project Structure